Susanne Bødker

-Susanne Bødker is a Danish computer scientist known for her contributions to human–computer interaction, computer-supported cooperative work, and participatory design, including the introduction of activity theory to human–computer interaction.
-She is a professor of computer science at Aarhus University, and a member of the CHI Academy.
+Susanne Bødker (born 1956 in Randers, Denmark) is a Danish computer scientist known for her contributions to human–computer interaction, computer-supported cooperative work, and participatory design, including the introduction of activity theory to human–computer interaction.
+She is a professor of computer science at Aarhus University, a member of the CHI Academy as well as an ACM Fellow.

 Bødker is the author of Through the Interface: A Human Activity Approach To User Interface Design (Taylor & Francis, 1990), based on her dissertation work in 1987.
 It discusses human-computer interaction, and the role of user interfaces from the perspective of activity theory.
 Human-computer interaction conducted in purposeful human work is in focus.
 It focuses on the idea that as a user, you do not simply operate on a computer application but operate through onto other objects/subjects.

 Education

 Bødker was a visiting researcher at Xerox PARC for 1982–1983.

 She earned a Ph.D. at Aarhus University in 1987, with a dissertation Brugergrænseflader – hvordan skal vi forstå dem og deres brug, og hvordan skal vi designe dem supervised by Morten Kyng.
 Her PhD thesis was published by Erlbaum under the title "Through the interface-A human activity approach to user interface design".
 She completed her habilitation (Dr. Scient.) in 1999 at Aarhus; her habilitation thesis, Computer Applications as Mediators of Design and Use, with opponents Christiane Floyd and Markku Nurminen.